dskad/resume-as-code/README.md

 # My Resume As Code

+What is the best way to write a resume as a software engineer?
+Using a nearly 40 year old text layout language to write your resume as code, of course!

+[LaTex](https://www.latex-project.org/) is a typesetting language most commonly used for scientific and academic publications, but is also used to write books and even resumes!

 This resume is using the [YAAC: Another Awesome CV](https://github.com/darwiin/yaac-another-awesome-cv) LaTeX template.
 Go check it out.
 It is pretty awesome!

 ## Quick start